- 1 can (15 ounces) solid-pack pumpkin

 - 1-3/4 cups confectioners' sugar

 - In a large bowl, beat pumpkin, sugar and oil until blended.
 Beat in eggs.
 Combine flour, baking soda, cinnamon and salt; gradually add to pumpkin mixture, beating until well blended.

-- Pour into a greased 15-in. x 10-in. x 1-in. baking pan.
-Bake at 350° for 25-30 minutes or until a toothpick inserted near the center comes out clean.
+- Pour into a greased 15x10x1-in. baking pan.
+Bake at 350° for 25-30 minutes or until a toothpick inserted in the center comes out clean.
 Cool on a wire rack.